MicroCODEIncorporated/mcode-notebook/README.md

 ## Installing

-* Backup your Normal.dotm -- in case you've made changes your unaware of now.
+* Backup your Normal.dotm -- in case you've made changes you're unaware of now.
 * Replace your existing Normal.dotm file with the included...

 ```